Notes to contributers

 PPSA requires all authors to acknowledge their funding under a separate heading – also on the title page.
-In cases where no funding was received, please note this as: ‘This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors’.
+In cases where no funding was received, please note this.

 Authors are responsible for obtaining permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.

 Provide a brief biography for each author and full contact details for the corresponding author including email, mailing address and telephone numbers.
-Academic affiliations are required for all co-authors.
+Academic affiliations are required for all authors.
+If the author is not affiliated to any academic, NGO or research body, but rather works in private practice, this needs to be stated.
 These details should be presented on the title page and NOT in the main text of the article to facilitate anonymous peer review.

 PPSA will email a copy of the proofs to the corresponding author for checking before publication.